Computer Science (COMP) 470

 - effectively monitor and control the operations of a web server.

-- research and evaluate new web technologies as and when they arise in the context of existing and historical technologies
+- research and evaluate new web technologies as and when they arise in the context of existing and historical technologies.

 Learning outcomes

-After completing COMP 470 students should be well prepared for dealing with the management of Web servers not just in technical terms but, more importantly, in fitting them to the needs of organizations and society.
-The successful student will be equipped to recognize and respond to issues relating to the management of faults, configuration, accounting, performance and security in a business context and be able to proactively research and employ new Web technologies in a reflective, ethical and critical manner.
+After completing COMP 470, students should be well prepared for dealing with the management of web servers, not just in technical terms, but, more importantly, in fitting them to the needs of organizations and society.
+The successful student will be equipped to recognize and respond to issues relating to the management of faults, configuration, accounting, performance, and security in a business context and be able to proactively research and employ new web technologies in a reflective, ethical, and critical manner.

 Evaluation

 To receive credit for COMP 470, you must achieve a course composite grade of at least D (50 percent).
 There is only one final assessed piece of work, consisting of a public journal containing your responses to the various tasks and a private journal of reflections on those tasks.
-You may submit your work once and only once before this for formative assessment, for which you will receive feedback (but not a grade) from your tutor.
+You may submit your work once and only once before this for formative assessment, for which you will receive feedback (but not a grade) from your instructor.
 The level of detail in this feedback will depend on when you ask for it: you will get more detailed feedback if you submit less work.
 It is up to you whether you do this near the beginning, when more detailed feedback will help guide future work, or near the end, when less detailed feedback will let you know whether you are on track but provide less help with addressing any problems.

 Activity | Weight |